adamtang5/journium_render/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-Meme Overflow is a clone of Medium, a website for budding developers in bootcamp and others who support them to write about their experience related to bootcamp, share their tips, comment on their stories, like their stories.
+Journium is a clone of Medium, a website for budding developers in bootcamp and others who support them to write about their experience related to bootcamp, share their tips, comment on their stories, like their stories.
+Access the <a href="https://aa-journium.herokuapp.com/">Journium MVP</a>.

 <!--  <img src="public/icons/mainpage-login-ss.png" width=auto height=auto> -->